Cryptophasa merocentra

 Cryptophasa merocentra is a moth in the family Xyloryctidae.
 It was described by Edward Meyrick in 1925.
 It is found on Buru in the Maluku Islands.

 The wingspan is about 46 mm.
-The forewings are shining white with the plical stigma small and black, the first discal indicated by a single black scale obliquely before this and four black dots on the posterior third of the costa, and five on the lower half of the termen.
+The forewings are shiny white with a small and black stigma, the first discal indicated by a single black scale obliquely before this and four black dots on the posterior third of the costa, and five on the lower half of the termen.
 The hindwings are white.